 How we Work

-There is an experienced and dedicated Community Relations Officers (CRO) for each project who is the main contact point for all projects.
+- There is an experienced and dedicated Community Relations Officer (CRO) for each project who is the main contact point for all projects.

-· We look through our roster of over 1,300 experts to find 2-3 individuals who we think would be a good fit, and send you their resume to look at.
+- We look through our roster of more than 1,300 expert Volunteer Advisors (VAs) to find 2-3 individuals who we think would be a good fit, and send you their resumes to look at.

-· We work with you to screen the individuals and you make a final selection.
+- We work with you to screen the individuals to make a final selection.

 Spinning a Canadian Arctic Yarn